spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 You can also use [Git push policies](../../concepts/policy/git-push-policy.md) to further customize this.

-{% hint style="info" %}
+!!! info
     If no test cases are present, the version is immediately marked green.
-{% endhint %}

 ## Modules in practice